Jacek Fedorowicz: Career

 When martial law was introduced in Poland, he decided to break all the contacts with national mass media.
 He performed mainly in so called "church areas" where he presented his caricatures and pro-Solidarity drawings.
 Moreover, he gave lectures during Tygodnie Kultury Chrześcijańskiej (Christian Cultural Weeks).
 At that time both audio and video programmes were released on cassettes in the system of "second circulation" (they were also broadcast in Radio Free Europe).
 His idea in those times was to ridicule the regime TV news and he continued that after 1995.
-He was a host of the controversial programme Dziennik Telewizyjny on TVP.
+He was a host of the controversial programme Dziennik Telewizyjny (parodying the Communist-era news programme of the same name) on TVP.
 His programme went through a metamorphosis from the one about politics into a TV show.
 In 2005 Dziennik Telewizyjny changed its name into Subiektywny Ekspres Jacka Fedorowicza aka SEJF (Jacek Fedorowicz's Subjective Express) for several months.
 The satirist ended his collaboration with TVP in 2006.